tacree-odot/fme_cross_routes/README.md

   - PDELTR80472**C
 - Line combining closed routes (ring geometries) that end up being multipart paths.
 See the multipart_segments inspector
   - PDELMR81104**C
+- Discontinuous Routes with duplicate measures at different locations.
+The start of the gap is the same measure as that of the end of the gap
+  - TDELTR01819**C
+  - TDELTR00129**C